Labs64/netlicensing.io/index.md

 ---
 layout: page
 title: Innovative License Management Solution
-description: "Labs64 NetLicensing - Application License Management for Professionals"
+description: "Labs64 NetLicensing - Innovative License Management Solution for software vendors (ISVs)"
 permalink: /
 sitemap:
   priority: 0.7
 ---
 <div class="row NL_banner">
     <div class="col-md-8 col-md-offset-2 NL_about">
-        <h1>Move your licensing to the Cloud</h1>
+        <h1>Move your Licensing to the Cloud</h1>
         <span>Labs64 NetLicensing is a first-class solution in the Licensing as a Service (LaaS) sector.
             Based on open standards, it provides a cost effective, integrated and scalable platform for software vendors and developers who want to concentrate on their product’s core functionality instead of spending resources